MagicJinn/MagicJinn-Collab-Site/README.md

 # MagicJinn-Collab-Site

-The rules are basically
+The current rules are basically

-1. Don't delete someones work
+1. Don't delete someone elses work.
-2. You can modify the code
+2. Improving is allowed, but I'll be the judge of what is improvement.
-3. Idk lol
+3. Have fun, create chaos.

 ![Demo GIF](web_resources/tbh-creature.gif)